Machine-Learning-Dynamical-Systems/kooplearn/roadmap.md

 # Roadmap
+## AUG 20 '23
+**[Pie]**

+For the kernel DMD I have dropped the custom kernel objects defined in `kooplearn._src.kernels` and relied instead on `sklearn.gaussian_processes.kernels`, which better documented, supported and allow for easy HP tuning.
+Minimal API changing, working to have running tests.
+Check that `EDMD` models are working too.

 ## Jul 18 '23
 **[Bruno]**
 1. Implement the [code for the paper](https://github.com/BethanyL/DeepKoopman) "Deep learning for universal linear embeddings of nonlinear dynamics" by Bethany Lusch, J. Nathan Kutz, and Steven L. Brunton